csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 When the sound card receives these numbers from the audio stream it will output corresponding voltages to a loudspeaker.
-When the voltages reach the loudspeaker they cause the loudspeaker\'s magnet to move inwards and outwards.
+When the voltages reach the loudspeaker they cause the loudspeaker's magnet to move inwards and outwards.
 This causes a disturbance in the air around the speaker - the compressions and rarefactions introduced at the beginning of this chapter - resulting in what we perceive as sound.